Abstract

 Complete Optimised Import Function

 The complete code, including error handling, logging, and progress tracking, is available as a fully functional Symfony Command in the Appendix.
-These commands can be integrated directly into TYPO3 v12+ projects.
+These commands drop straight into TYPO3 v12+ projects.